Gochujang Aioli Recipe

 What is Gochujang?

 Gochujang, a Korean red chili paste, is commonly used to spice up dishes in Korean cooking.
-This thick and sticky paste is prepared with glutinous rice, fermented soybeans, red chili pepper flakes, salt, and sometimes sweeteners.
+This thick, sticky paste is made with glutinous rice, fermented soybeans, red chili pepper flakes, salt, and sometimes sweeteners.

-Due to its fermented nature, Gochujang adds a pungent and spicy flavor to recipes.
-The spice level can vary depending on the brand, so select the paste according to your preferred spice level.
+Due to its fermentation, Gochujang adds a pungent, spicy flavor to recipes.
+The spice level can vary by brand, so select the paste to your preferred level.

 Which mayonnaise is best to use in this gochujang aioli recipe?

-Try to get your hands on Korean mayo or Kewpie Japanese mayonnaise; it complements the Gochujang well.
+Try to get your hands on Korean mayo or Kewpie Japanese mayonnaise; both complement Gochujang well.
 They might be available in the Asian section of grocery stores.

-However, if you don’t have it, you can use regular American mayonnaise for this sauce.
+However, if you don’t have it, you can use regular American mayonnaise instead.
 You can even try using eggless mayonnaise for an egg-free version.

 Usage Suggestions